Chris Carrabba: Career

 Carrabba started his career with the Vacant Andys.
 In 1998, while playing with the Vacant Andys, he filled in on guitar in New Found Glory, when regular guitarist Chad Gilbert was on tour with his other band, Shai Hulud.
 In 2001, he joined the band Further Seems Forever for their debut album The Moon is Down, before moving on to found Dashboard Confessional.
 In 2002, Dashboard Confessional won the MTV2 Award at MTV Music Awards for the video for "Screaming Infidelities."
 The video was considered the "dark horse" nominee at the time, as it was up against The Strokes, The Hives, Norah Jones, Nappy Roots, and Musiq.
 The video was directed by Maureen Egan and Matthew Barry.

 Reuniting with Further Seems Forever

 It was announced on August 24, 2010, that Further Seems Forever would be reuniting with original vocalist Chris Carrabba with the release of a teaser video featuring rehearsal footage of the song "The Moon Is Down."

 Covered in the Flood

-In November 2011, Carrabba released an album of covers entitled Covered in the Flood exclusively on his solo US tour.
-The album contains 10 tracks originally performed by artists that include R.E.M., Big Star, Guy Clark, Justin Townes Earle and The Replacements.
+In November 2011, Carrabba released Covered in the Flood, an album of covers exclusively on his solo US tour.
+The album contains 10 tracks originally performed by artists that include R.E.M., Big Star, Guy Clark, Justin Townes Earle and the Replacements.